-One of our newest exhibits at the Long Island Aquarium, the discus fish are some of the most beautiful, vibrant, and colorful freshwater fish out there.
+The discus fish are some of the most beautiful, vibrant, and colorful freshwater fish out there.
 Though there are only two or three species in nature, there are around 100 different color varieties that have bred in the pet trade by breeding different color morphs and patterns and selecting for various desired traits.

-Actually a type of Cichlid, the discus fish are so-called for their flattened body shape.
-They can be found throughout the Amazon River basin in heavily-wooded areas of the river.
+Actually a type of Cichlid, the Discus Fish are so-called for their flattened body shape.
+They can be found throughout the Amazon River basin in heavily wooded areas of the river.

 Long Island Aquarium’s Discus Exhibit showcases a diverse group of discus varieties, which demonstrates the beauty and rainbow of color that these fish sport!